Intrepid Potash: Now Selling Water?

 Heading into the second quarter we are experiencing stable pricing and demand for potash and we expect second quarter's results and sales volumes to be comparable to the first quarters.

 Intrepid's management commented that it would adopt a slightly different business operandi, and trying to sell its premium product, Trio, instead of the commodity potash.
-It would be selling Trio at discount prices "to engage new customers and displace competing products".
+It would be selling Trio at discount prices "to engage new customers and displace competing products."

-Impressively, Mr. Jornayvaz' traveling around the world appears to have paid off.
+Impressively, Mr. Jornayvaz traveling around the world appears to have paid off.
 Intrepid now sells Trio to 15 countries, up from only 10 countries by the end of 2016.

-After reading through Mosaic's (NYSE:MOS) and Potash Corp.'s (NYSE:POT) transcripts a few months back and commented on those calls I had hoped that business conditioned would have improved significantly more than they have so far.
+After reading through Mosaic's (NYSE:MOS) and Potash Corp.'s (NYSE:POT) transcripts a few months back and commenting on those calls, I had hoped that business conditions would have improved significantly more than they have so far.
 On the other hand, I suppose conditions are not worse.

 As was mentioned last quarter to develop an international market for Trio we're offering products at competitive prices in certain locations to engage new customers and displace competing products.
 We expect international sales will continue to weigh on overall results year-over-year.
 Decreased net realized sales prices at $3.8 million of lower cost for market adjustments primarily related to international volumes resulted in the gross deficit of $5.2 million for the Trio segment for the first quarter of 2017.